 In 2011 he underwent recertification with the American Board of Surgery.
 He is a diplomat of the American Board of Phlebology and is an Item Writer for the Board Examination.

 As an active member of the American College of Phlebology, he serves as a Preceptor for their Physician Training Program as well as a member of the Board of Directors at the American College of Phlebology Foundation.

 Dr. Roupenian is a member of the American Venous Forum, serving on the National Venous Screening Committee.
-He is also a member of the German Society of Phlebology, attending their annual meetings.
+He is also a member of the German Society of Phlebology and attends their annual meetings.

 Deanna is married and lives in Anchorage Alaska with her large family.
 She has 5 grown children and 2 teenagers, 3 grandchildren, and 3 very spoiled dogs.
 She enjoys travel, drawing and painting, singing, and graphic design in those rare moments when she does find free time.
 She is also involved in community theater and serves as the Vice President of the board of directors for Alaska Theatre of Youth, a non-profit company dedicated to growing and training young performers and providing quality theater productions starring Alaskan youth.